AtteqCom/zsl_openapi/README.rst

     pip install zsl-openapi

 How to use
 ==========

-Define container with the :class:`zsl_openapi.module.OpenAPIModule`.
+Define container with the `zsl_openapi.module.OpenAPIModule`.

 ::